syncfusion-content/windowsforms-docs/WindowsForms/Grid/CellStyles.md

+---
+layout: post
+title: Cell Styles in GridControl for Syncfusion Essential WindowsForms
+description: This section explains on the architecture of a cell and its properties in GridControl.
+platform: WindowsForms
+control: GridControl
+documentation: ug
+---

 #Cell Style Architecture

 GridControl can be thought of as a rectangular table of grid cells.
 Each cell contains distinct information and can be displayed independently of other cells.
 GridControl uses [GridStyleInfo](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo.html) objects to store state information about the appearance of a grid cell.
 So attributes like font, backcolor, cellvalue and celltype are all reflected in a single GridStyleInfo object.
 This section explains how to access and use the GridStyleInfo objects.

 ## GridStyleInfo properties

-`GridStyleInfo` provides a lot of properties to control the appearance and behavior of Grid cells.
+`GridStyleInfo` provides a lot of properties to control the appearance and behavior of grid cells.
 This topic explains some of the styling properties.

 ### BackColor

 [BackColor](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~BackColor.html) property specifies the background color for the cell.